cyphunk/JTAGenum/README.md

 For use on **Raspberry Pi** use and consult the ``JTAGenum.sh``.
 The Raspberry Pi pins being used for scanning should be specified inside the script file.
-This script is experimental and only provides the functions to finding JTAG.
+This script is experimental and only provides the functions for finding JTAG.
 To use the script should be *sourc'ed* on the console the user should execute the desired scan.
 See the comments in the header of the script for further details.